-CAP has over 400 members in South Dakota with units in Brookings, Custer, Miller, Pierre, Rapid City, Sioux Falls, Spearfish and Tea.
-The wing can deploy its aircraft, ground teams and small search drones to assist in emergency response and other support to local, state, tribal and federal agencies.
+Civil Air Patrol in the civilian auxiliary of the United States Air Force with missions focusing on emergency services, the cadet program and aerospace and STEM education.
+With close to 400 members in South Dakota with units in Brookings, Custer, Miller/Faulkton, Pierre, Rapid City, Sioux Falls, Spearfish and Tea, the wing can deploy its six aircraft, ground teams and small search drones to assist in disaster response and other support to local, state, tribal and federal agencies.